Pandemics

 affect you and your community?

-It can take up to six months to prepare a vaccine after a
+It can take several months to prepare a vaccine after a

-new flu virus is identified and isolated.
+new pathogen is identified and isolated.
 Key impacts include:

 - Risk to life